Glove Shell Materials

 The wide variety of options available for leather gloves doesn’t always make it easy to choose from.
 Understanding key attributes and differences between each type can help you make an educated decision.

 Leather offers high durability and abrasion resistance and nominal cut and puncture resistance.
 But not all leather grains are created equal.
-When choosing leather gloves for specific tasks, it is important to pay attention to what side of the skin is used (also known as the leather finish).
+The side of the skin the leather is obtained from also contributes to its features.
+This is also known as the leather finish.

 LEATHER FINISHES